Acting on Hope

 - The course will last for 10 consecutive weeks.

-- There are no course videos or sessions that require all students to be present at any given time.
+- There are no course videos or sessions that require all students to be present at any given time, however, Zoom discussion groups will be available to encourage student growth and practical application of the material presented.

 - This interactive course depends upon the critique that each student gives to the submissions of his or her classmates and his or her response to that critique.